obmarg/cynic/cynic-book/src/derives/inline-fragments.md

   but
   can be provided by nesting the InlineFragments inside a query module with this attr.
-- `query_module` tells cynic where to find the query module - that is a module that has called the `schema!` macro.
-This is required but can also be provided by nesting the QueryFragment inside a query module.
+- `schema_module` tells cynic where to find the schema module - that is a module that has called the `use_schema!` macro.
+This will default to `schema` if not provided.
+An override can also be provided by nesting the InlineFragments inside a module with the `schema_for_derives` attribute macro.

 #### Variant Attributes